SaleemLww/Assignment_LY/README.md

 The system successfully processes timetable images/PDFs/DOCX and extracts structured data, but continuous monitoring and refinement are ongoing.
 This serves as a solid foundation for future enhancements and production-ready improvements.

+**Future Enhancements & Notes**:

+- This system **could be implemented using open-source LLMs** for cost-effectiveness and flexibility.
+- A fully **agentic workflow** using **LangGraph, LangChain, and other modern orchestration libraries** is possible.
+Due to machine and time limitations during development, this provision has been noted and scaffolded but **not implemented yet**.
+- LangGraph-based orchestration has been **planned and partially scaffolded** to allow easy integration in future iterations.

 For detailed prompt engineering strategies and improvement roadmap, see [PROMPT_STRATEGIES.md](./docs/PROMPT_STRATEGIES.md).

 ---